-Early in each calendar year, all parents/carers should complete an application form available on the 'Nurseries and childcare' pages of the Aberdeenshire website.
+Early in each calendar year, all parents/carers should complete an application form and summit this to the nursery of their choice.
+This can be your local school nursery or any other early learning and childcare setting within Aberdeenshire.
 The application form can be found here: